espeak-ng/espeak-ng/docs/index.md

 but is not as natural or smooth as larger synthesizers which are based on human speech recordings.

-eSpeak is available as:
+eSpeak NG is available as:

 *  A command line program (Linux and Windows) to speak text from a file or from stdin.
 *  A shared library version for use by other programs.
 (On Windows this is a DLL).
 *  A SAPI5 version for Windows, so it can be used with screen-readers and other programs that support the Windows SAPI5 interface.
-*	eSpeak has been ported to other platforms, including Solaris and Mac OSX.
+*  eSpeak NG has been ported to other platforms, including Solaris and Mac OSX.

 ## Features

 *  Includes different Voices, whose characteristics can be altered.
 *  Can produce speech output as a WAV file.
 *  SSML (Speech Synthesis Markup Language) is supported (not complete), and also HTML.
 *  Compact size.
 The program and its data, including many languages, totals about 1.4 Mbytes.
 *  Can be used as a front-end to [MBROLA diphone voices](mbrola.html). eSpeak NG converts text to phonemes with pitch and length information.
 *  Can translate text into phoneme codes, so it could be adapted as a front end for another speech synthesis engine.
 *  Potential for other languages.
 Several are included in varying stages of progress.
 Help from native speakers for these or other languages is welcome.
 *  Written in C.

 The eSpeak speech synthesizer supports over 70 languages, however in many cases these are initial drafts and need more work to improve them.
 Assistance from